Prajith04/qwendr/README.md

 An interactive medical symptom checker that helps users explore symptoms and related diseases using vector similarity search and a database of medical conditions.

+It uses qdrant vector db to store symptoms and when you enter a symptom it will return the similar symptoms from the database.

+## Advantage og using vectorDB and similarity search

+If you enter a symptom which is not in the database for example the database has "vomiting" as symptom but you enter the symptom as "puking"
+In this scenario similarity search will return vomiting as similar symptoms because they are nearer in the vector space.

 ## Features

 - Enter symptoms to find related diseases